-Chemistry is a highly rewarding degree level course and many of our students continue on to study it at the UK’s top Universities, including Oxford and Cambridge, and it is also essential for university degree courses in Biology, Physiotherapy, Chemical Engineering, Medicine, Dentistry, Veterinary Science, and Biochemistry.
-It is also a well-considered A-Level for many other degree courses such as Engineering, Law and Accountancy.
+Chemistry is a highly rewarding degree level course and many of our students continue on to study it at the UK’s top universities, including Oxford and Cambridge.
+Chemistry is also essential for university degree courses in Biology, Physiotherapy, Chemical Engineering, Medicine, Dentistry, Veterinary Science, and Biochemistry.
+It is a well-considered A level for many other degree courses such as Engineering, Law and Accountancy.

 WHAT DO OUR STUDENTS SAY:

 “A level chemistry is a challenging and rewarding course, that has allowed me to look at the world and see it in a different way”

 “The practicals are enjoyable, we get more independence compared to GCSE and wearing a white coat is awesome”

 “Chemistry at GCSE was excellent, but the deeper meaning at A level has really helped link ideas”